Friederike Krüger: Life

 Krüger served disguised as a man during the Napoleonic Wars in Germany from 1813 to 1815 in the first company of the Colbergsches Infanterie Regiment (renamed Colbergsche Grenadier-Regiment Graf Gneisenau (2.
 Pommersches) Nr.
 9 in 1889).

-Trained as a tailor, at 23 years old she cut off her hair, put on a male costume she had designed herself and obeyed a mobilization proclamation.
+Trained as a tailor, at 23 years old she cut off her hair, put on a male uniform she had sewn herself and attended a mobilization proclamation.
 Owing to the speed of mobilization there were no medical examinations and so she was not discovered at first.
 Her comrades admired her courage very much and were loyal to her, but during one attack her high voice caused the others to realize that she was female.
 However, she was not discharged from the army and was even allowed by King Frederick William III of Prussia to continue serving under her real name.
 She was promoted to corporal after the Battle of Möckern.
 She was then promoted to sergeant after the Battle of Dennewitz and subsequently fought in the Battle of Waterloo in 1815.

-At the end of the war she married a Prussian corporal, Karl Köhler, on 5 March 1816 and left the army.
+At the end of the war she married the Prussian Staff Sargeant Karl Köhler, on 5 March 1816 and left the army.
 They had four children.
 She was awarded the Iron Cross and the Commemorative War Medal by King Frederick William for her bravery.
 On her death, she was buried in the St.-Georgen-Friedhof in Templin, where her grave can still be seen.

+On September 10, 2025, the former Hindenburg barracks in Munster were named after her.